chebishev/HealthyMealScheduler/README.md

 This project automates your daily healthy eating routine by:
 - Reading meal options from a **Google Sheet**
-- Picking one meal for each time slot
+- Picking one meal for each time slot from specific row (index)
 - Creating Google Calendar events for those meals
 - Skipping past time slots and already-scheduled events
+- Prevents duplicate events
 - Automatically deleting events for the previous day

 ---